Information for post-16 providers on the next steps towards delivery of T Levels.

 Read an introduction to T Levels for more detail about T Levels.

 T Level transition programme

-As stated in the T Level Action Plan we are developing the T Level Transition Programme for students who are not ready to start a T Level but have the potential to progress onto one following a tailored preparation programme.
+As stated in the T Level Action Plan we have developed the T Level Transition Programme for students who are not ready to start a T Level but have the potential to progress onto one following a tailored preparation programme.

-We have appointed the Association of Colleges (AoC) to support these T Level providers in their preparations and delivery, including through opportunities to network and share experiences through national events and peer learning.
-They will also pull together emerging good practice to support national implementation.
+We have appointed the Association of Colleges (AoC) to support T Level Transition Programme providers in their preparations and delivery, including through opportunities to network and share experiences through national events and peer learning.
+They are also pulling together emerging good practice to support national implementation.

-In recognition of the additional costs associated with providers participating in the early phases of development and implementation of the T Level Transition Programme and engaging with the department on this, we have allocated an additional one-off payment of £20,000 to each provider delivering it in 2020 to 2021.
-We have now confirmed that we are extending this payment to providers delivering the Transition Programme for the first time in 2021 to 2022 as well.
+In recognition of the additional costs associated with providers participating in the early phases of development and implementation of the T Level Transition Programme and engaging with the department on this, we have allocated an additional one-off payment of £20,000 to each provider delivering it for the first time in 2020 to 2021 or 2021 to 2022.
 Further information can be found in the guidance we have published on how T Levels will be funded in academic year 2020 to 2021.

-The T Level Transition Programme Framework for Delivery sets out information and expectations for how the programme should be delivered in academic year 2020 to 2021.
+The T Level Transition Programme Framework for Delivery sets out information and expectations for how the programme should be delivered from academic year 2020 to 2021.

 T Levels rollout 2020, 2021 and 2022